-In April 2018, President Ramaphosa led a South African delegation to the Commonwealth Heads of Government Meeting (CHOGM 2018) in London and also paid a Working Visit to the UK, holding bilateral talks with Prime Minister Theresa May.
+In April 2018, President Ramaphosa led a South African delegation to the Commonwealth Heads of Government Meeting 2018 in London and also paid a Working Visit to the UK, holding bilateral talks with former Prime Minister May.

 He addressed, among others, the African Leaders' Roundtable of the Commonwealth Business Forum.